escaparrac/IRL-relay-SRT-RTMP/README.md

 After the installation (and maybe some reboots) you will be on a small windows with some buttons.

-- We are going to download the 22.04 Ubuntu Server ISO for this tutorial.
-[Download](https://releases.ubuntu.com/jammy/ubuntu-22.04.3-live-server-amd64.iso)
+We are going to download the 22.04 Ubuntu Server ISO for this tutorial.
+[Download](https://releases.ubuntu.com/jammy/ubuntu-22.04.3-live-server-amd64.iso) You can use other Ubuntu or Debian ISOs if you wish.

-You can use other Ubuntu or Debian ISOs if you wish.
+- Open VWware Workstation Player
 - Press: Create a New Virtual Machine
 - Add installer disc image file.
 Press next.
 - Write a Virtual Machine Name